Historical type from Three Islands Press

 10. Who designed these things, anyway?

-11. What would it cost to turn my great-aunt's handwriting into a font?
+11. What would it cost to turn my great-grandma’s handwriting into a font?

 12. I'd like to include a font credit—how shall I word it?